-The program manager will be available at 860-807-2126 to answer questions regarding application procedures or format.
+The program manager will be available at 860-807-2126 to answer questions regarding the Request for Proposal application procedures or format.

 Application Requirements and Format

 The application must contain the following components as described below: (NOTE: Appendix A provides the application form for program description and budget information.)